Home » Resources » UXO City Guides »

 Furthermore, the city saw two V-1 pilotless aircraft bombs fall at Locksway Road and Newcomen Road.
 The latter incident killed 15 and hospitalised 829.

-Can UXO still pose a risk to construction projects in Portsmouth?
+Yes – UXO can still present a potential risk to construction and development projects in Portsmouth.

 1William G. Easthope ed., Smitten City: The Story of Portsmouth under Blitz (Portsmouth: Portsmouth and Sunderland Newspapers, Ltd., 1981), p.
 5.